whooosreading/total_reader_api_test/README.md

 This was implemented with ruby version `2.4.1p111` and will require at LEAST ruby 2.0 but may need a higher version.
 Ruby 2.4.1 or higher would be safest.

+Rather than including the [httparty gem](https://github.com/jnunemaker/httparty) via bundler, I've just copied the source code into this project.
+HTTParty is available under the MIT LICENSE.

 ## Description

 Sample integration to help with debugging Total Reader API issues.